beaconsproject/disturbance_explorer/docs/overview.md

 #### Add display elements (OPTIONAL)

 This section allows users to add additional features for visualization.
 These features can be vector data (points, lines, or polygons) as well as rasters.
 The file or layer names are automatically used as display names on the map.
-Colors are assigned by the app and cannot be modified.
+Colours are assigned by the app and cannot be modified.

 <br>